vorobieva/beta_solenoids/README.md

 OR

-!!!Now your also generating silent processes!!!
+!!!Now you are also generating silent processes!!!

 nohup optimize_repeat_structures.py -pdb_stem _3fy3 -thread 10 > log.txt &